Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 Symptoms of Peripheral Neuropathy

-Neuropathy symptoms vary depending on which nerves are affected and how severely they’re damaged.
-Sensory symptoms are the most common and include burning pain (especially in the feet and hands), tingling or “pins and needles” sensations, numbness or reduced ability to feel pain and temperature, sharp stabbing or electric-shock pain, extreme sensitivity to touch where even a bedsheet is painful, and a feeling of wearing gloves or socks when you’re not.
+Symptoms vary depending on which nerves are affected and how severely.
+Sensory symptoms are most common: burning pain (especially feet and hands), tingling or “pins and needles,” numbness or reduced ability to feel pain and temperature, sharp stabbing or electric-shock pain, extreme sensitivity to touch where even a bedsheet hurts, and a feeling of wearing socks or gloves when you’re not.

-Motor symptoms develop when the nerves controlling muscles are involved.
-These include muscle weakness (especially in the feet and legs), difficulty walking or maintaining balance, muscle cramping or twitching, and loss of coordination or dropping objects.
+Motor symptoms develop when the nerves controlling muscles are involved: weakness (especially feet and legs), difficulty walking or balancing, cramping or twitching, and loss of coordination or dropping objects.

-Autonomic symptoms can be harder to connect to neuropathy but include dizziness when standing up, digestive problems like constipation or diarrhea, abnormal sweating, and changes in blood pressure or heart rate.
+Autonomic symptoms can be harder to connect to neuropathy but include dizziness when standing, digestive problems, abnormal sweating, and changes in blood pressure or heart rate.

-The classic pattern is a “stocking-glove” distribution — symptoms start in the toes and fingers and gradually work their way upward.
-But neuropathy doesn’t always follow the textbook.
-Some patients experience symptoms in just one area, while others have widespread involvement.
+The classic pattern is a “stocking-glove” distribution — starting in the toes and fingers and working upward.
+But neuropathy doesn’t always follow the textbook; some patients have symptoms in just one area, others have widespread involvement.

 🚨 Seek Immediate Medical Care If You Experience: